All Episodes

 I love the idea.

-And as a matter of fact, one of the things that I love about what President Trump has done recently is he is put together with uh Ben Carson being the chairman of the committee, 13 different federal agencies to identify ways to synergize their resources to be deployed in places that you just described.
+As a matter of fact, one of the things that I love about what President Trump has done recently is he has put together, with Ben Carson being the chairman of the committee, 13 different federal agencies to identify ways to synergize their resources to be deployed in places that you just described.

-And so we should challenge the cities around this nation, the major metropolitan cities, to embrace a new concept of allowing private sector and public-private partnerships to work together for the benefit of their citizens and to include the age the education component,
+And so we should challenge the cities around this nation, the major metropolitan cities, to embrace a new concept of allowing private sector and public-private partnerships to work.

 But that is a challenge we should issue around the country.